Slow Cooker Lava Cake

 Sabrina’s Slow Cooker Lava Cake Recipe

-My crockpot Chocolate Lava Cake recipe is made completely from scratch with no boxed mix or instant pudding.
+You can make this recipe completely from scratch with no boxed mix or instant pudding.
 You get the same rich chocolate cake with a fudgy, velvety center as a regular lava cake without turning on your oven.
 Cooked low and slow, the lid traps the moisture, steaming it slightly for a melt-in-your-mouth moist cake that’s guaranteed to impress!

 Recipe Card